adore/daylight/doc/develop.md

 [Model Association](#models).

-You could setup both to use model associations:
+You can setup both to use model associations:
   ````ruby
     class API::V1::Post < Daylight::API
       has_many 'comments', through: association